Tell us what you think and help shape Sandwell

 Sandwell Metropolitan Borough Council is excited to share with you proposals to construct a cycle track from Kelvin Way to National Cycle Route 81 on the towpath on the Birmingham Canal along Grice Street and Spon Lane.
 This follows the receipt of funding from the Ministry of Housing, Communities and Local Government, called the Towns Fund.
 It is hoped that the fully segregated cycle route and improved footways and crossings will give residents the confidence to embed cycling and...

-Closes 9 May 2025
+Closed 9 May 2025

 Good Neighbourhood Management Policy